The 7 Best Niacinamide Toners for Skin Brightening and Oil Control | Pulse Nigeria

 3. Madagascar Centella Tone Brightening Boosting Toner

 A gentle, soothing and effective toner, this toner’s formula focuses on brightening and calming irritated skin.
-It contains Centella Asiatica Extract, an ingredient I love because it is an anti-inflammatory ingredient that soothes the most sensitive skin.
+It contains Centella Asiatica Extract which is an ingredient I love because it is an anti-inflammatory ingredient that calms the most sensitive skin.

-In addition, it contains Papaya and Apple Extracts, natural exfoliants that help remove dead skin cells, and MadeWhite™ (Patented Centella Extract), which works to clear dullness and uneven skin tone.

 4. Paula’s Choice Skin Balancing Pore-Reducing Toner